Get Smarter Using iCloud Storage

 Problem #2: iCloud is “Sync all-or-none”

-iCloud Photos only allows “all-or-nothing” sync — you can’t pick and choose what to store.
-As a result duplicate pics, blurry shots, random screenshots — all end up in iCloud and on all associated devices.
+With iCloud Photos you can’t pick and choose what to store — so duplicate photos, blurry shots, random screenshots — all end up in iCloud and on all your devices.
 That’s a lot of waste!

-Furthermore, the Photos app sorts only by date, not file size — so you can’t even check which large items are clogging up storage and offload them.
+Furthermore, the Photos app doesn’t allow sorting by file size — so you can’t even check which large items are clogging up storage and offload them.

 Problem #3: iCloud Photos isn’t a backup

-Write that down — iCloud is a super-convenient syncing service, but not a real backup.
+Write that down — iCloud is a superb syncing service, but not a real backup.
 You delete something in one place by accident, it’s gone everywhere.
 Yikes!

 If you rely solely on iCloud, a computer glitch or a small mistake on your part could wipe out a lifetime of memories.